OxfordIHTM/open-reproducible-science/README.md

 index](https://www.tiobe.com/tiobe-index/) of the most popular programming languages.

-Academics, scientists, and researchers use R to analyze the results of experiments.
+Academics, scientists, and researchers use R to analyse the results of experiments.
 In addition, businesses of all sizes and in every industry use it to extract insights from the increasing amount of daily data they generate.